dair-iitd/imojie/README.md

       Rathore, Vipul and
       Mausam, Mausam and
       Chakrabarti, Soumen",
-    booktitle = "Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)", month = nov,
+    booktitle = "Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)", month = july,
-    year = "2019",
+    year = "2020",
-    address = "Hong Kong, China",
+    address = "Seattle, U.S.A",
     publisher = "Association for Computational Linguistics",
     url = "https://www.aclweb.org/anthology/D19-1651",
     doi = "10.18653/v1/D19-1651",